Undocumented Students

 Explore Opportunities

 Handshake is Mason’s database of jobs/internships for students.
 DACA and TPS students with an Employment Authorization Document (EAD) card may apply to most jobs or internships, except those which require U.S. citizenship such as government jobs.
-Undocumented students without an EAD have alternative employment options through entrepreneurship.
+Undocumented students without an EAD have alternative options for gaining experience.

 Mosaic tile